npilk/hacker-yardage/docs/howtomap.md

 #### Step 2: Add hole features (fairway, green, tee boxes, sand traps)

-Once you've defined where the hole is, you can add in the features you want to map.
-To do this, first click the ```Area``` button at the top of the screen in OSM:
+Once you've defined where the hole is, you can add in the features you want to have drawn in your yardage book - like the fairway, the green, sand traps, etc. To do this, first click the ```Area``` button at the top of the screen in OSM:

 ![Area button in OSM](images/area.png)